 8. Taraw Via Ferrata (formerly Taraw Cliff)

 We must have been among the last people allowed to do the route up to Taraw Cliff before it was banned—and rightly so.
 They used to let you climb to the top of the karst mountain in El Nido Town, but the path was extremely dangerous and there were multiple accidents, so it was prohibited.
-For that reason, we’ve had to remove it from this list of things to see in El Nido.
+For that reason, we’ve had to remove it from this list of things to do in El Nido.

-Even so, there’s now a much less dangerous alternative: the Canopy Walk or El Nido Via Ferrata Canopy Walk—a route over much safer bridges.
+Even so, there’s now a much safer alternative: the Canopy Walk or El Nido Via Ferrata Canopy Walk—a route over much safer bridges.
 Although it’s at a lower elevation and the views are a bit less dramatic, it’s definitely more worthwhile than the previous option (and you won’t be risking your life).
 The usual price is 430 pesos per person.
 You can add the dreamcatcher section, which is even more photogenic.
-The experience takes about 45 minutes, in case you want to plan other things to visit in El Nido the same day.
+The whole experience takes about 45 minutes, in case you want to plan other things to visit in El Nido the same day.

 Book the Canopy Walk for just 375 pesos (cheaper than at the ticket office)